 You may be wondering, "When is iOS 17 coming out?"
 Well, historically, Apple releases iOS updates to the public in mid-September.
 The iOS 16 update was publicly launched on September 12, 2022 and iOS 15 update released on September 20, 2021.
 In fact, the last iOS update that didn’t release in September was the iOS 5 update in 2011 — it was released in October instead.
 So it’s safe to say that we’ll see the iOS 17 update rolled out to the public in mid-September 2023.

 We can expect more definitive details and a demonstration of iOS 17 from Apple at the Worldwide Developers Conference (WWDC) 2023 keynote event.
 Held by Apple, the event runs from June 5 to June 9, 2023, and Apple will be announcing new information about iPadOS 17, macOS, watchOS, tvOS, and of course, iOS 17.

-In between the iOS 17 official announcement in June and the public rollout in September, there will be a series of developer and public betas for testing purposes.
-Based on past iOS updates, the first public beta will likely happen in July 2023, about a month after the first expected developer beta.
+In between the iOS 17 official announcement in June and the public rollout in September, there will be a series of developer and public betas for testing purposes. iOS 17 beta, accessible to members of Apple's $99 per year Developer Program, rolled out on June 5.
+Based on past iOS updates, the first public beta will likely happen in July 2023, about a month after the first developer beta.

 iOS 17 likely supported devices